ErikVeland/dotNETQuiz/README.md

 ├── dot-net-quiz/
 │   ├── backend/
 │   │   ├── Controllers/
-│   │   ├── Data/ (JSON files with Laravel content)
-│   │   ├── GraphQL/
+│   │   ├── Data/ (JSON files with content for all technologies) │   │   ├── GraphQL/
 │   │   ├── Models/
 │   │   ├── Services/